A1 registration plate: History

 Pettyt died in 1950.
 His Sunbeam Talbot 90, which then bore the plate, was bequeathed to Trevor Laker, a former editor of Motorcycle and Cycle Trader, and a company director of John Bull Rubber.
 In 1951, Talbot transferred the registration from the Sunbeam-Talbot to a new Austin A90 Atlantic, which became the 37th car to use the plate.
 A condition of Prettyt's bequest was that Laker would use the plate for his lifetime, then it was to be sold and the proceeds given to a dogs' charity.
 In 1959, Laker sold the plate for £2,500 and donated the money to The Guide Dogs for the Blind Association, with Laker allowed to continue using it for his lifetime.
 In 1970 Laker died, and the buyer–Dunlop Rubber–took ownership and rights to the plate.

 Dunlop put the registration onto a Daimler limousine that was used to transport VIPs to and from the Dunlop factories.
 The plate was used for a brief period on the Director of Engineering's car, a Mini.
 The tyre division later took ownership and it was used for promotional purposes, including the marketing of the Denovo "fail-safe" wheels.
 The Director of the Coventry-based Dunlop factory also used A 1 on his company car, which was an Austin Princess, which he and the car relocated to Head Office in London.

 In 1985, BTR plc gained the A 1 plate after it acquired Dunlop.
 The company's headquarters in Birmingham placed it on a Ford Granada.
 In the 90s, the plate was bought by Jefri Bolkiah, after its sale by Insignia Registrations alongside the plate 1 A. The plates were placed on matching white Bentley Azures.

-The plate was assigned to a black 2007 Mini Cooper S Auto on 17 May 2007, 3 days from when the car was first registered.
+The plate was assigned to a black 2007 Mini Cooper S Auto from 17 May 2007, 3 days from when the car was first registered, until 25 September 2024.

+As of January 2026, the registration plate is currently on retention.